lizmat/articles/5to6-signatures.md

 Argument passing in Perl 5
 --------------------------
-All arguments that you pass to a Perl 5 subroutine are flattened and put into the `@_` array inside.
+All arguments that you pass to a Perl 5 subroutine are flattened and put into the automatically defined `@_` array variable inside.
 That is basically all that Perl 5 does with passing arguments to subroutines.
 Nothing more, nothing less.
 There are however several idioms in Perl 5 that take it from there.
 The most common, I would say "standard" idiom, in my experience is:

+    sub dosomething {
         my ($foo, $bar) = @_;
+        # actually do something with $foo and $bar
+    }

 It basically performs a list assignment (copy) to two (new) lexical variables.
 This way of accessing the arguments to a subroutine, is also supported in